Toutouwai/MinimalFieldset/README.md

 This module allows you to create layouts in Page Edit that would not be possible without it.
 It's useful when you want a layout that has two or more fields as rows that are themselves within a row in Page Edit.

-It would also be useful when you have some fields that you want to add to a template as a group (i.e. via FieldsetGroup or FieldsetPage) but having a heading and visible wrapper for the fieldset in Page Edit would be redundant.
+It's also useful when you have some fields that you want to add to a template as a group (i.e. via FieldsetGroup or FieldsetPage) but having a heading and visible wrapper for the fieldset in Page Edit would be redundant.

 Example: